NanolathingStuff/custom_thymio/README.txt

     - circuit3 (circular circuit that seems to let the PID finish every lap)

 edit worlds with: $ "gazebo path/to/file.world"
-robot seems to go crazy if trns too fast or the curve is large Limit max turn because sometimes it turned to itself and becaume upside-down just lateral distances might not be sufficient?
+robot seems to go crazy if turns too fast or the curve is large Limit max turn because sometimes it turned to itself and becaume upside-down just lateral distances might not be sufficient? --> fixed with second xacro file (see below)

-test roslaunch custom_thymio racing_thymio_gazebo.launch name:=thymio10 world:=straight_test type:=controller_PID.py
+test sensors with $ roslaunch custom_thymio racing_thymio_gazebo.launch name:=thymio10 world:=straight_test type:=controller_PID.py

-other test might be made with a pair of distace sensors (one already implemented and one angled) copy the file "urdf/my_robot.xacro" contained in our repository replace the file "ros-aseba/thymio_description/urdf/base.urdf.xacro", contained in the repository cloned (you obiouvsly need to rename the file my_robot.urdf to base.urdf.xacro) src/ros-aseba/thymio_description/urdf$ chmod 777 base.urdf.xacro for now, only controller_proportional2.py support it
+Other test might be made with a pair of distace sensors (one already implemented and one angled): copy the file "urdf/my_robot.xacro" contained in our repository replace the file "ros-aseba/thymio_description/urdf/base.urdf.xacro", contained in the repository cloned (you obiouvsly need to rename the file my_robot.urdf to base.urdf.xacro) src/ros-aseba/thymio_description/urdf$ chmod 777 base.urdf.xacro for now, only controller_proportional2.py supports it